jasminekeshari/Meals-Master/README.md

 Contributions are welcome!
 Feel free to open an Issue or submit a Pull Request.

+Contributors
-⭐We’d like to acknowledge the amazing contributors who made this project possible.
+We’d like to acknowledge the amazing contributors who made this project possible.
+Below is the GitHub list of both contributors:

 @jasminekeshari
 @shit630